phillip-kruger/phillip-kruger.github.io/_posts/2020-10-27-experimental_graphql.md

 }
 ```

-You can then use this as a field on your Response and add the `@ToScalar` annotation, Example on person:
+You can then use this as a field on your Response and add the `@ToScalar` annotation, i.e. person:

 ```java
 @ToScalar(Scalar.String.class)